Brief Park History

 In 1915, private lands dotted the park and many of these hosted guests since the turn of the century.
 These lodge keepers maintained roads, built trails, and guided visitors into the high country.
 When the first Superintendent arrived, he too began to construct facilities to support visitors.
 The earliest managers of the park had a meager budget with which to protect the 358.3 square miles under their jurisdiction.
 As visitation increased after World War I, the simple park facilities and private lodges became inadequate.
 Rangers built comfort stations, museums, and well-maintained trails to meet visitor expectations.

 During the Great Depression of the 1930s, millions of Americans were unemployed.
 President Franklin Roosevelt promised a New Deal, and he created programs to put people to work.
 One such program was the Civilian Conservation Corps (CCC).
-In Rocky Mountain National Park, young male recruits at six camps built build roads, trails, and buildings; put out wildfires; planted trees; and managed predators.
+In Rocky Mountain National Park, young male recruits at six camps built roads, trails, and buildings; put out wildfires; planted trees; and managed predators.
 It was during the 1930s, when labor was readily available, that the National Park Service built Trail Ridge Road.
 Many visitors came to Rocky Mountain National Park in their automobiles.
 Unlike other western national parks like Yellowstone, Glacier, and Grand Canyon, a railroad never served Rocky.
 Indeed, it was always an auto park.
 Because of this, road building was a high priority.
 Although the Fall River Road traversed the Continental Divide through the park, the road was outdated and difficult to navigate.
 The new, professionally-designed Trail Ridge Road undulated between forests and meadows and took drivers to spectacular heights.

 During World War II, visitation to all the national parks declined dramatically.
 After the war, a surge of baby boom families found the facilities in disrepair.
-Congress agreed and soon approved the Mission 66 program, which aimed to improve facilities by 1966, the centennial of the National Park Service.
+Congress agreed and soon approved the Mission 66 program, which aimed to improve facilities by 1966, the 5oth anniversary of the National Park Service.
 A new kind of centralized facility, called a visitor center, sprang up in Rocky.
 At the new Beaver Meadows, Kawuneeche and Alpine Visitor Centers, guests could watch a movie, talk to a ranger, and get oriented to the park.
 During Mission 66, the National Park Service acquired many of the old guest lodges within the park boundaries, removed all the buildings and built new campgrounds and parking lots.

 Numerous national environmental laws passed in the late 1960s and early 1970s changed the way the National Park Service managed its lands.
 Campers drove off road into the back country.
 Hikers trampled wildflowers on the tundra.
 The elk population grew too dense in the absence of predators.
 Unmanaged wildfires burned through the forest.
 Researchers flocked to the park's outdoor laboratory.
 Visitation continued to grow, while citizens challenged park superintendents to protect wilderness, the ecosystems, and wildlife.
 Indeed the park's mission to protect the park for future generations and allow access for recreation seemed at odds.